 Language is a fundamental part of culture and can help broaden children's horizons.
 A language taster to Japanese can build excitement for future Japanese activities and may be particularly useful if your school or organisation offers Japanese lessons or has any exchange programmes planned.

 All ages

-Equipment: Set up: Optional: Printed greetings flashcards and blank bingo cards for game (see None required but AV equipment should be prepared if using The Japan Society's Deadu Steady Niker Cel Descurres Resource List) Ready Steady NihonGo!
+Equipment: Set up: Optional: Printed greetings flashcards None required but AV equipment and blank bingo cards for game (see should be prepared if using The Japan Resource List) Society's Ready Steady NihonGo!
 Resource